 Main article: Mortal Kombat

-Mortal Kombat is the latest game developed by NetherRealm Studios, the newly renamed and former Midway studio, and published by WB Games for the Xbox 360 and PlayStation 3 on April 19, 2011.
+Mortal Kombat (9) was developed by NetherRealm Studios, the newly renamed and former Midway studio, and published by WB Games for the Xbox 360 and PlayStation 3 on April 19, 2011.
 Considered a rebirth of the Mortal Kombat franchise, Mortal Kombat drops the 3D fighting game mechanic from previous games and reinvents the 2D fighting mechanic of the first three Mortal Kombat installments, adding new features such as tag-team battles (supporting up to four human players at a time), an extensive battle damage system (which shows player characters getting heavily injured during the fight), and a three-tiered Power Meter (used for enhanced special moves, combo breakers, and powerful moves known as X-RayAttacks).
 The game also features an in-depth story mode that retells the story of the first three games, but with several changes of varying importance.

 The Mortal Kombat franchise has occasionally branched out into other action-oriented genres with games like Mortal Kombat Mythologies: Sub-Zero, Mortal Kombat Special Forces, and Mortal Kombat: Shaolin Monks.